Regularizable collinear periodic solutions in the $n$-body problem with arbitrary masses: Introduction

 \section{Introduction}

-The first solutions ever found in the three body problem were the homothetic Euler solutions discovered by Euler \cite{Euler} in 1767.
-In these solutions, the three masses come out of a total collision in any ordering, expanding monotonically along a straight line until their velocities becoming zero simultaneously.
-Then they shrink monotonically along the same straight line until reaching another total collision.
-Later similar collinear homothetic solutions were found by Moulton \cite{Moulton1910} in 1910 for arbitrary $n \ge 3$.
+The first solutions ever found in the three body problem were the homothetic Euler solutions discovered by Euler \cite{Euler} in 1767, where the configuration is collinear and the masses expands and shrink homothetically.
+Later similar collinear homothetic solutions were found by Moulton \cite{Moulton1910} in 1910 for any $n \ge 3$.

-Since collisions with more than two bodies are not regularizable (see \cite{MG74}), there is no meaningful way to continue these homothetic solutions before or after the total collisions.
-Meanwhile simultaneous binary collisions\footnote{A simultaneous binary collision is a collision contianing only binary collisions.
+Since collisions with more than two bodies in general are not regularizable, see \cite{MG74} (except when $n$=3 with some special choices of masses, see \cite{Sie41} and \cite{Simo80}), there is no meaningful way to continue these homothetic solutions before or after the total collisions.
+Meanwhile simultaneous binary collisions\footnote{A simultaneous binary collision is a collision containing only binary collisions.
 For simplicity, the same name will be used, even if it only contains a single binary collision.} are known to be regularizable (intuitively solutions are extended through these collisions by elastic bounces, see \cite{LC20}, \cite{SL92}, \cite{EB93} and \cite{EB96}), so we may ask if there are collinear solutions going from one simultaneous binary collision to another, and if they can be extended through these collisions to obtain regularizable periodic solutions.